qduong42/42_Inception/README.md

 ## Details about the project:

 This project is about creating docker images from scratch(from the base linux light-weight OS:Alpine) for each microservices used, as well as building a LEMP (Linux, Nginx, MySQL, PHP) application stack in Docker.
 We use Dockerfile for building the individual docker images as well as docker-compose.yml file to build the whole stack.
 The LEMP stack has persistent memory through a bind mount with your local system through MySQL databases using docker volumes.
+Additionally, wordpress is ready to use, you do not need to go through installation stages of creating an admin user and a normal user.
+They are pre-created through setup.